codemeasandwich/auto-docs/ReadMe.md

 ```
 * server: the path to your server
 * only: An array of file steps to the page you want to regenerate  *optional!*
+* waitBeforeScreenShot: how long to wite for taking a ScreenShot *optional!* (Default: 0)
 * login: login credentials to use